GiraffeKOOOO/lan-game-hub/README.md

 - add or remove games to the schedule
 - view tournament brackets
 - and more.
-This application is written in React, coz god forbid I use anything else.
+<p>This application is written in React, because god forbid I use anything else.</p>
-This app is also 100% just a re-write of my previous game manager that I attempted to write in PHP but got too busy, and I figured I'd just restart this project in React.
+<p>This app is also 100% just a re-write of my previous game manager that I attempted to write in PHP but got too busy, and I figured it's easier to just forget the other version exists, and restart this project in React.</p>

 ## About React